ssinghjah/PawPrints/readMe.md

 <h2>PawPrints, The AERPAW Cellular Logger</h2>

 Development effort for this app is supported in part by the NSF award CNS-1939334 (AERPAW).
+The approach for calculating 5G NSA signal strength measurements is derived from <cite><a target="_blank" href="https://people.cs.uchicago.edu/~muhiqbalcr/sigcap/">Sigcap</a></cite>, developed by Muhammad Iqbal Rochman.
+Thanks to the Muhammad for sharing the source code.

 <div id="content">
 <ol>